Perth, Gosnells & Kwinana Parenting and Consent Plans

 - Ensure that formal requirements are met so as to be admissible in Court.

-- Be certain that any existing Parenting Orders be preserved to ensure those orders work together with any parameters previously intended to remain in effect.
+- Be certain that any existing Parenting Orders be preserved to make sure that those Orders work together with any rules previously intended to remain in effect.

-- Make sure that Parenting Plans are drafted in a clear, concise, manner so there is no misunderstanding of the conditions agreed upon by parties.
+- Make sure that Parenting Plans are drafted in a clear, concise, manner.
+As a result, there can be no misunderstanding of the conditions agreed upon by parties.

-- Where the Parenting Plans are concerned and agreed, to make sure that where there a party that resists following the Agreement, the resulting action is in compliance breach.
+- Make sure that where there a party that resists/ changes their mind following the Agreement, the resulting action is in compliance breach.
 This can also be where there are any current violence restraining orders.

 - Make sure the Parenting Plans comply with any relevant laws.
 This includes those providing for Interstate and overseas travel.

 - Clearly state the terms both parents agree in respect to their child(ren) for school; holiday; special occasions and more.
-Then both parties know their boundaries in dealing with their children.
+As a result, both parties know their boundaries in dealing with their children.

 Child and Family Focussed Mediation